 *Specialty groups are based on the needs of youths on campus.

 **Specific interventions are reviewed on an individual basis during the treatment planning process.
-Licensed clinicians providing TF-CBT, EMDR, DBT, Play Therapy, and Equine Assisted Psychotherapy have additional training in those processes.
+Licensed clinicians providing TF-CBT, EMDR, DBT, and Play Therapy have additional training in those processes.
 Seven Challenges and MET/CBT individual treatment and groups are facilitated by trained staff with oversight as required by licensees of that program.

 This is an EBP using a cognitive behavioral treatment approach that emphasizes the development of four skill sets: mindfulness, interpersonal effectiveness, emotion regulation and distress tolerance.
 DBT was developed initially to treat suicidality in adults with borderline personality disorder; however, it is now being used effectively in adolescents with similar self-harm behaviors as well as other co-occurring psychiatric illnesses such as depression and anxiety.
 DBT is an empirically supported technique, meaning that it has been clinically tested for its effectiveness in adolescents and adults.